Big Stone Gap (film): Release

 The film had its world premiere at the Virginia Film Festival on October 6, 2014. on March 26, 2015, it was announced Picturehouse had acquired all distribution rights to the film.
 The film was released on October 9, 2015.

+Reception

+Big Stone Gap has an approval rating of 35% "rotten" on review aggregator website Rotten Tomatoes, based on 20 reviews, and an average rating of 5.4/10.